Are you struggling with college costs? Here are some of the best ways to get free college textbooks.

 This free library has a shocking amount of ready-to-download textbooks.
-You can even find actual books on there, making this a great site to use for English classes with physical books.
+You can even find actual books there, making this a great site for English majors who have classes that need physical copies of books.

 Project Gutenberg focuses on books with expired copyrights so that you won’t find textbooks published recently, but it is an excellent resource for classics in the public domain.

 This ever-growing catalog caters to students of all degrees and includes peer-reviewed textbooks on an easy-to-use platform.

 Authors and publishers license open textbooks to be freely used and changed.
 Therefore, they are free to download, edit, and distribute.

 Your College or University’s Library

 Most libraries will have all the books required for your courses.
 Before the semester begins, get to your library and see if your library has the titles you need.
 You can’t highlight or make notes in them, but you can get a physical copy of your book for free!

 Get free digital textbooks and study versions in an easy-to-print PDF format.
 These books must be public domain or royalty-free, so use this site cautiously.